-Here, $a$ is the semi-major axis, $e$ the eccentricity, and $M_\text{A},M_\text{B}$, the mass of the primary and secondary, respectively.
-Using the stellar parameters from Table~\ref{tab:stellarParameters}, Eq.~\eqref{eq:hillRadius} results in $R_\text{H}\approx\qty{2}{\astronomicalunit}$, which is almost half the separation between the primary and the secondary (\qty{\sim5}{\astronomicalunit}).
-This greatly affects the disc ($r_\text{out}\lesssim\qty{6}{\astronomicalunit}$) and, most likely, causes complex structures.
-Additionally, the perturbations caused by interactions with the secondary potentially deplete the disc of material, requiring replenishment processes to explain the continued existence of the disc \citep[e.g. streamers, see][]{casassusACCRETIONKINEMATICSWARPED2015}.
+Here, $a$ is the semi-major axis, $e$ is the eccentricity, and $M_\text{A}$ and $M_\text{B}$ are the masses of the primary and secondary, respectively.
+Applying the stellar parameters from Table~\ref{tab:stellarParameters}, Eq.~\eqref{eq:hillRadius} results in $R_\text{H}\approx\qty{2}{\astronomicalunit}$, roughly half the separation between the primary and secondary (\qty{\sim5}{\astronomicalunit}).
+This strongly influences the disc ($r_\text{out}\lesssim\qty{6}{\astronomicalunit}$) and likely generates complex structures.
+Moreover, perturbations caused by interactions with the secondary may deplete disc material, necessitating replenishment processes to explain the continued existence of the disc \citep[e.g. streamers, see][]{Casassus2015}.

-A time-variable asymmetry could also be induced by the companion in other ways, such as the companion heating the mid-plane of the disc or via shock processes.
-This would also explain the high crystallinity observed in HD~142527, by providing temperatures high enough to crystallise additional dust farther away from the primary \citep{harkerAnnealingSilicateDust2002, vanboekelBuildingBlocksPlanets2004}.
-This scenario is also supported by the \ac{sphere} observations of \citet{avenhausExploringDustHD2017}, which found complicated emission just outside \qty{4}{\astronomicalunit}.
+The companion could also induce a time-variable asymmetry through alternative mechanisms, such as heating the disc mid-plane or via shock processes.
+This would also explain the high crystallinity observed in HD~142527 by providing temperatures sufficient to crystallise additional dust farther from the primary \citep{Harker2002,VanBoekel2004}.
+The \ac{sphere} observations by \citet{Avenhaus2017} support this scenario, revealing complex emissions just beyond \qty{4}{\astronomicalunit}.